karlseguin/dnscache/readme.md

 //get an array of net.IP
 ips, _ := resolver.Fetch("openmymind.io")

-//get the first net.IP
-ip, _ := resolver.FetchOne("openmymind.io")
+//get the one of the address's net.IP ip, _ := resolver.FetchOne("openmymind.io")

-//get the first net.IP as string ip, _ := resolver.FetchOneString("openmymind.io")
+//get the one of the address's ip as string ip, _ := resolver.FetchOneString("openmymind.io")
 ```